KilianMichiels/Thesis/README.md

 5. [ROSBridge](http://wiki.ros.org/rosbridge_suite) for Indigo.

 ## Ubuntu installation
-If you don't have any virtual machine installed, do this first (https://www.virtualbox.org/wiki/Downloads).
+If you don't have any virtual machine installed, do this first [Virtualbox](https://www.virtualbox.org/wiki/Downloads).
-Visit the following page to get Ubuntu 14.04: http://releases.ubuntu.com/14.04/
+Visit the following page to get Ubuntu 14.04: [Ubuntu 14.04 Downloads](http://releases.ubuntu.com/14.04/)

 ## ROS installation
-Visit the following page to install ROS Indigo: http://wiki.ros.org/indigo/Installation/Ubuntu
+Visit the following page to install ROS Indigo: [Indigo Installation](http://wiki.ros.org/indigo/Installation/Ubuntu)

 ## Pod installation
 To run some of the applications, you will need Pods which are used to automatically install the right packages and frameworks.